 Get Your FREE Emotional Wellness eBook

-Please remember to be sure to seek professional and medical help if you need it.
+Please remember to be sure to seek professional and medical help if you need it

 Here are some simple strategies to explore:

 If you feel that stress is affecting your health, it’s always a good idea to talk to your healthcare provider or visit a clinic.
-He or she can help you rule out any other potential causes for your symptoms and recommend additional coping tools to get you on the right track.
+He or she can help you rule out any other potential causes for patients’ symptoms and recommend additional coping tools to get you on the right track.

 Can stress and anxiety affect hormones?
 Can stress cause hormonal imbalance?
-Find out how and why here. #Stress #MentalHealth #Brain #HormonesSo, can stress cause hormonal imbalance?
+Find out how and why here. #Stress #MentalHealth #Brain #Hormones Click to Tweet

 More About Guest Contributor